Amarnaath05/Javascript-Training-Task/README.md

 - **Task 46-50:** Define and use functions (including default parameters).
 - **Task 51-55:** Write arrow functions and understand `this` context differences.

 ---

-## 🛠️ How to Run
-1. Clone the repository: `git clone <repository-url>`
-2. Open the files in a code editor like VS Code.
-3. Use a browser console or Node.js to execute the JavaScript code.

----